Band energy landscapes in twisted homobilayers of transition metal dichalcogenides: Interlayer hybridization models

+where $\Delta_{SO}^{\rm Q}$ is the monolayer spin-orbit splitting at Q. In Table \ref{tab:fittings_Q} are listed the fitting parameters for the left hand side quantities in Eqs. \ref{eq:H_CB_Q_PandAP_terms}.
+Matrix elements for Q$_{2}$ and Q$_{3}$ can be obtained by applying the $C_3^{1}$ and $C_3^{-1}$ rotation operations, respectively, to $G_{1,2,3}$ in phase factors of terms in Eqs. \ref{eq:H_CB_Q_PandAP_terms}.
+Energies of $-$Q$_{1,2,3}$ correspond to those of Q$_{1,2,3}$ respectively.

-To apply the effective Hamiltonians (\ref{eq:ef_H_AP_and_P_VB_GAMMA}), (\ref{eq:ef_H_P_CB_K}-\ref{eq:ef_H_AP_CB_K}), characterising coupling in aligned AP- and P-bilayers, to twisted structures we substitute in matrix elements local $\bm{r}_0(\bm{r})$ given by eq. \ref{eq:local_shiftr0} and local interlayer distance $d(\bm{r})$, calculated at lattice reconstruction (details can be found in Refs. \cite{PhysRevLett.124.206101,abdd92}).
-Finally, we add potential energy of electron in piezopotential (${\rm diag}(-e\varphi,-e\varphi)$ for AP-bilayers and ${\rm diag}(-e\varphi,e\varphi)$ for P-bilayers) to the effective Hamiltonians, and after diagonalization obtain the following expressions for band edge variation in twisted TMD bilayers:
+To apply the effective Hamiltonians in Eqs. \ref{eq:ef_H_AP_and_P_VB_GAMMA}, \ref{eq:ef_H_P_VB_K}-\ref{eq:ef_H_AP_VB_K}, \ref{eq:ef_H_P_CB_K}-\ref{eq:ef_H_AP_CB_K} and \ref{eq:ef_H_P_CB_Q}, characterising coupling in aligned AP- and P-bilayers, to twisted structures, we substitute $\bm{r}_0(\bm{r})$ in matrix elements by local $\bm{r}_0(\bm{r})$ given by Eq. \ref{eq:local_shiftr0} and local interlayer distance $d$ by $d(\bm{r})=d_0+Z(\bm{r}_0(\bm{r}))$.
+Finally, we add potential energy of electron in piezopotential (${\rm diag}(-e\varphi,-e\varphi)$ for AP-bilayers and ${\rm diag}(-e\varphi,e\varphi)$ for P-bilayers) to the effective Hamiltonians, where $\varphi\equiv\varphi^t$.
+Then, we diagonalize resulting Hamiltonians and obtain the following expressions for band edge variation in twisted TMD bilayers: